Janethjepkogei/comp120-spring2016-team2-api/README.md

 - 'DIRT_HOST'     the host running MySQL, e.g. localhost
 - 'DIRT_DATABASE' the name of the database for DIRT API to use

+##Live URL

+## Unit Testing
+### Why Cucumber?

+### User Testing
+We asked several people for their input on our current user interface, and most of the feedback given is frontend-specific.
+Many of them like how the page looks; however, they do see the mostly empty space on the right side of the page as a problem.
+Suggestions on what to fill the unused space with were made by these users, such as putting a field that helps to see the trend of what is going on in the table.
+We have taken this feedback and will consider this as we further develop our frontend.

 ## Contributors
 - [Max Ettelson](http://github.com/mdettelson)
 - [Chris Hinstorff](http://github.com/chinstorff)